JorelAli/CommandAPI/docssrc/src/literalarguments.md

 {{#include ../../commandapi-core/src/test/kotlin/Examples.kt:literalarguments}}
 ```

-There is also an alternative way of declaring literal arguments to commands which ends up working exactly the same as the above code:
+There is also an alternative way of declaring literal arguments which ends up working exactly the same as the above code:

 ```java,Java
 {{#include ../../commandapi-core/src/test/java/Examples.java:literalarguments3}}